AhsanPhero2022/USA-chef-project/README.md

 ## Lazy Loader

 ```
-This project used lazy loader for user friendly.
+This project used lazy loader for images showing smoothlym, user friendly.

 ```

 ## Uses